mosmn/Notes/sections/javascript/react/fetching-data.md

 **A Basic Fetch Request**

-Before we dive into the React-specific aspects of data fetching, let's briefly revisit how we can utilize the `fetch` API to retrieve data from a server:
+`fetch` API to retrieve data from a server:

 ```javascript
 const image = document.querySelector("img");